sgabre/TestHarness/Documents/CodeAnalysis.md

 ### Tools

 - SonarQube: A platform for continuous inspection of code quality, detecting issues such as bugs, vulnerabilities, and code smells.
-- Valgrind: A tool that detects memory leaks by tracking memory allocations and deallocations.
-- AddressSanitizer: A runtime memory error detector.

 ### Inputs